staoketao/consensys-2019/README.md

 Thanks for reviewing the project.
 I ran out of time to make the UI work as expected.
 I hope the rest of the code still make sense to you.

-The code is developed using solidity 0.5, truffle 5.0.30, ganache-cli and metamask.
+The code is developed using solidity 0.5, truffle 5.0.30, ganache-cli 6.5.1 and metamask 6.7.3.

 ## Deployed Environment ##